Adaptive Modular Geometric Control of Robotic Manipulators: Mathematical Preliminaries

-So far, the modular geometric representation of the kinematics and dynamics has been derived for the decomposed interconnected multi-body system, consistent with the formulations in~\cite{murray2017mathematical, featherstone2008rigid, park1995lie}.
-To enforce the physical constraints of the connected system, we adopt the concept of virtual power flow (VPF) introduced in~\cite{zhu2010virtual}.
-The VPF is a virtual power term defined for each rigid body that captures its dynamic interaction with neighboring bodies.
-For two adjacent subsystems, the VPF acting on the $i$th body has equal magnitude and opposite sign to that acting on the $(i+1)$th body.
-Consequently, when the subsystem dynamics are composed, the VPF terms cancel, thereby enforcing the interconnection constraints of the original multi-body system.
+So far, the modular geometric representation of the kinematics and dynamics has been derived for the decomposed interconnected multi-body system, which is consistent with the spatial rigid-body formulations in~\cite{murray2017mathematical, featherstone2008rigid, park1995lie}.
+In this section, we introduce the stability criterion used for each module.
+The main idea is that the interconnection between adjacent modules is represented through power-conjugate twist--wrench variables, so that the internal power exchanges cancel when the decomposed modules are recomposed into the complete system.

-Let $\mathscr{V}_i^r$, to be defined subsequently, denote the \textit{required} body velocity, and let $F_i^r$ represent the \textit{required} wrench for the $i$th rigid body.
-The term \textit{required} refers to the value that the corresponding quantity in the rigid-body dynamics must attain in order to achieve the prescribed behavior.
-Based on this notion, the VPF between the $i$th rigid body and its adjacent subsystem is defined as~\cite{zhu2010virtual}
+The virtual power flow can be motivated from the principle of virtual work.
+For a rigid body evolving on \(SE(3)\), an admissible virtual displacement at configuration \(\mathscr{T}_i\in SE(3)\) can be written as

-which measures the virtual power mismatch resulting from deviations between the required and actual velocities and wrenches.
-Geometrically, this expression corresponds to the natural dual pairing between the Lie algebra $\mathfrak{se}(3)$ (body velocity) and its dual space $\mathfrak{se}^*(3)$ (wrench).
-It may therefore be interpreted as a virtual constraint interaction that encodes the compatibility condition between adjacent subsystems.
-In a properly composed modular system, the VPFs of neighboring subsystems cancel (i.e., $p_i = -p_{i+1}$), thereby enforcing dynamic consistency and enabling distributed stability analysis.
+where \(\delta x_i\) denotes the left-trivialized virtual displacement.
+A wrench \(F_i\in\mathfrak{se}^*(3)\) acts as a one-form on this virtual displacement, and the corresponding virtual work is given by the natural duality pairing